westlake-repl/ProTrek/README.md

 > HF_ENDPOINT=https://hf-mirror.com"

 ## Download Foldseek binary file
-To run examples correctly and deploy your demo locally, please at first download the [Foldseek](https://github.com/steineggerlab/foldseek) binary file from [here](https://drive.google.com/file/d/1B_9t3n_nlj8Y3Kpc_mMjtMdY0OPYa7Re/view?usp=sharing) and place it in the `bin` folder.
+To run examples correctly and deploy your demo locally, please at first download the Foldseek binary file from [here](https://drive.google.com/file/d/1B_9t3n_nlj8Y3Kpc_mMjtMdY0OPYa7Re/view?usp=sharing) and place it into the `bin` folder.
 Then add the execute permission to the binary file.
 ```
 chmod +x bin/foldseek
 ```